-Jim Kwik is an expert on learning, and with that surname as an added bonus, he created the Kwik Brain Podcast with the goal of helping people “unleash their true genius and brainpower” to learn faster and have a better life.
+Jim Kwik is a learning expert, and with that surname as a bonus, he created the Kwik Brain Podcast intending to help people “unleash their true genius and brainpower” to learn faster and have a better life.
 His backstory is interesting: he suffered a brain injury when he was just a child, and it led him to wonder if he’d ever been capable of thinking as quickly or effectively as other kids.
 This ultimately drove a quest to figure out how he could “fix” his brain.

 Along the way, he discovered that his brain wasn’t broken and that the human brain is capable of remarkable things when trained correctly.
 When you’re stressed and pushed for time in your arduous job search, mental efficiency becomes vital, so every tip you can get on improving your mental process is going to make a big difference.

 Each episode is just 19 minutes, so you can breeze through 3 in under an hour.
 At this point, there are just over 150 episodes in the archive, so why not add it to your routine?
-Some episodes are built around specific tips, while others bring in expert guests to give advice concerning their chosen fields.
+Some episodes are built around specific tips, while others bring in expert guests to advise on their chosen fields.